jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 In the light weight approach, the confused person has to drop an email to support, or call a help line, in order to move forward.

-Over time, this leads to conditioning - when they want to try something new, they have to call you.
+Over time, they get conditioned - when they want to try something new, they have to call you.
 Or email you.
 They become frozen with fear about trying something new.

-I don't think we learn best by being held by the hand.
-I believe we learn by tinkering, by understanding how all the pieces fit together.
+This isn't good - I mean I don't think we learn best by being held by the hand.

 ## Train harder and grow bigger